-A stage one written response will be provided within ten working days of receipt of the complaint.
+A stage one written response will be provided within ten working days of the complaint.
+Being acknowledged.
 If this is not possible an explanation and a date on which the stage one response will be received will be provided.
 This should not exceed a further ten working days without good reason.
 Our responses will identify any service failure, outline resolution as appropriate, and share commitments for any follow up.